dotnet/dotnet-docker-samples/README.md

 Note: The current tools for creating [self-contained .NET Core apps](https://docs.microsoft.com/dotnet/articles/core/deploying/) is not yet optimal.
 These tools will be improved so that self-contained apps are much smaller.

 Note: There is a pattern of names ("-prod", "-selfcontained") established by the samples.
 They are not suggested as general purpose names, but were used so that the same dotnet-both sample could be used to demonstrate multiple scenarios.
+There is also a pattern of Dockerfile naming (Dockerfile, Dockerfile.nano, Dockerfile.servercore).
+This pattern of naming is only needed in cases where an app is deployed to multiple operating system.
+If your app has only one configuration, you should just use the default "Dockerfile" naming, which is much easier and skips the need for the docker `-f` argument.